BouglaceMarouane/trainee-hub/README.md

    ```
    npm run dev
    ```
-   The project will be accessible at: [Class Trainees](https://bouglacemarouane.github.io/Application-Simple-Gestion-Stagiaires/)
+   The project will be accessible at: [Training management](https://bouglacemarouane.github.io/trainee-hub/)

 ## ***🤝 Contribute :***